Next-DAO/atomicals-image/README.md

 docker run -it --rm -v `pwd`/local-wallet.json:/wallet.json atomicals yarn cli balances
 ```

 - The container will execute `yarn cli wallet-init` automatically if the `local-wallet.json` is empty.
-And save wallet info to `local-wallet.json`.
+And save wallet info into `local-wallet.json`.
 - The `:/wallet.json` is used by the image, **DO NOT CHANGE IT**.
 - replace `yarn cli balances` with other commands from official docs. https://docs.atomicals.xyz/